July 16, 2022

-I simply want to describe how tonight felt.
+I simply want to describe how last night felt.

 When you do something long enough, you can sense the tone and emotion of a group.
 In my first years as a camp director, I focused on the exact details of the day.
 I thought about the schedule and counselor assignments.
 I wanted everything to happen promptly on time.